jncraton/languagemodels/readme.md

 ### Large models

 The default model used for inference is around 250M parameters.
-There is a larger model that can be enable if you don't mind things working a little more slowly.
-This can be enabled by setting the `LANGUAGEMODELS_SIZE` environment variable to `large`.
+There is a larger model that can be used if you don't mind things working a little more slowly.
+It can be enabled by setting the `LANGUAGEMODELS_SIZE` environment variable to `large`.
+This model isn't large by modern standards and should still work quickly in most environments (but not the lowest tier repl.it instance).

 Projects Ideas
 --------------